Blackstone (BX) Investment Thesis

 Long-Term Focus & Capital Preservation

-BX's value creation is a compounding story — key metrics have doubled or more over five years.
-The ~3.0% dividend yield compensates for patience.
-Downside protection comes from the $8B recurring management fee base, perpetual capital structure ($523.6B), and an asset-light model with no balance sheet risk.
-Bear-case downside of 8–17% vs. base-case upside of 38% creates favorable asymmetry.
+BX's value creation is a compounding story.
+AUM, management fees, FRE, and DE have approximately doubled or more over the past five years.
+The 4.0% dividend yield, the highest in BX history, compensates for patience while the multiple re-rates.
+Downside protection comes from the $7.7B recurring management fee base, the perpetual capital structure ($539.7B), an asset-light model with no warehoused-loan balance sheet risk, and $21.3B in liquidity (demonstrated via the BCRED response).
+Bear-case downside of 3–13% versus base-case upside of 45% defines the asymmetric setup Perseus targets.

 Disclaimer: This research report is for informational and educational purposes only and does not constitute investment advice, a recommendation, or an offer to buy or sell any security.
 Perseus is not a registered investment adviser.
 All investments involve risk, including the possible loss of principal.
 Past performance is not indicative of future results.
 Please consult a qualified financial professional before making investment decisions.
 View full disclosures.